 The Obama administration faced another obstacle to housing momentum in the fall of 2010.
 Lawyers representing borrowers in many states and cities discovered that banks were seizing homes on the basis of faulty legal documents.
 Major servicers including JPMorgan Chase & Co.
-(JPM) and Bank of America suspended foreclosures amid state and federal investigations.
+(JPM:US) and Bank of America suspended foreclosures amid state and federal investigations.

 In February, Donovan helped broker a $25 billion settlement between the five largest servicers and 49 state attorneys general.
 The banks agreed to spend $17 billion of that on troubled borrowers, including writing down principal on delinquent loans.